 At one time or another we’re going to find ourselves on the side of the road with a flat tyre.
-Knowing how to change your own tyre will not only see you back on the road quickly, but mean you can drive with the confidence that if you’re unlucky enough to experience a flat you won’t have to fork out on roadside assist or a phone call to a friend.
+Knowing how to change a flat tyre will not only see you back on the road quickly, but mean you can drive with the confidence that if you’re unlucky enough to experience a flat tyre, you won’t have to fork out on roadside assistance or make a phone call to a friend.

 Step One: Position the car

-Position the car on flat, hard, even ground (when possible).
+Position the car on flat, hard, even ground (when possible), safely out of the way of passing traffic.
 Jacking a car on uneven ground, grass or an inclination is incredibly dangerous and we would not recommend considering this unless you are confident you can do so safely.
-Remember the average car contains over a ton of steel and has the potential to kill or severely injure you if it falls off a jack.
+Remember that the average car contains over a tonne of steel and has the potential to kill or severely injure you if it falls off a jack.

 Step Two: Retrieve your Spares

-Now retrieve the tyre and the tools required to change it.
+Now retrieve the tyre and the wheel tools required to change it.
 These are kept in various locations depending on the vehicle but are typically in the boot.
-If you are unsure of their location, it should be noted in your Owners Manual.
+If you are unsure of their location, it should be noted in your Owner's Manual.
 Some cars like this Alfa Romeo require vehicle specific tools, though this is a rarity.
-Any vehicle specific tools are almost always included in your tool kit and outlined in the Owners Manual.
+Any vehicle specific tools are almost always included in your tool kit and outlined in the Owner's Manual.

 Step Three: Access the Wheel Nuts

 Depending on your wheels, the wheel nuts that hold the wheel on may be behind a cover like the ones pictured here.
 We required a tool to remove the cover that was supplied in the vehicles tool kit.
 This tool can vary from a large adjustable grip like this one to a conventional Allen Key.
 It is usually very straight forward to see how it is removed if your vehicle has one, and once again is usually covered in your owner's handbook.
 Once removed, you will be presented with 4, 5 or 6 wheel nuts that hold the wheel secure.